jankadel/dqn-pizza-delivery-v0/README.md

 Data of pre-trained models can be downloaded here: https://drive.google.com/file/d/1U13u8G6LriU0cQdIRFWctRi165UAQ-WS/view?usp=sharing
 The data could not be uploaded to GitHub because it is simply too large.

+To use the data, just copy the *.txt files into the respective folders of the repository, i.e. models/model.txt(from zip archive) -> models/model.txt(repo)

 ## Usage

+To run the reinforcement learning algorithms, simply scroll down to the end of each file within the folder `dqn` and (un)comment the functions you want to run.
+Now add possible parameters, i.e. number of episodes or pre-trained model path.
+Then, if everything is set, save the file and run it with a Python interpreter.